 We'll discover the effects of the volcanic eruptions of 1973 on a Worlds of Fire walk on the lava fields.
 In some areas of Heimaey, the ash rose as high as the tops of telephone poles, and as you walk above streets and buildings, you may come upon excavations that let you catch glimpses of the town as it existed before that fateful year.

-After an included lunch at a local restaurant we will visit the Museum of Natural History.
-In the museum's aquarium, view uniquely Icelandic marine species such as the jelly cat, often brought here by sailors eager to preserve their country’s natural wonders.
-The museum also features displays of stuffed birds and fish, as well as one of the world’s best collections of Icelandic minerals, such as agate and jasper.
+After an included lunch at a local restaurant we will visit the Aquarium and Museum of Natural History.
+In the aquarium, we'll view uniquely Icelandic marine species.
+The museum also features displays of stuffed birds and fish, as well as one of the world's best collections of Icelandic minerals, such as agate and jasper.
 You'll also visit the Byggdasafn Folk Museum.

 This evening, you'll have a chance to find out more about what life is like today in this remote hinterland as we enjoy dinner at a restaurant, followed by entertainment presented by some local residents.

 After this morning's briefing, we'll view the Westman Islands’ scenic splendor from a different perspective—on a boat tour.
-Then, after lunch on our own, we'll enjoy a scenic hike at Storhofdi, a peninsula off the southern tip of Heimaey.
-Next, enjoy an afternoon at leisure before taking the short flight back to Reykjavik, where we dine together at a local restaurant this evening.
+Lunch is on your own.
+Then, weather permitting, we'll enjoy a scenic hike at Storhofdi, a peninsula off the southern tip of Heimaey.
+After some time at leisure, we take the short flight back to Reykjavik, where we dine together at a local restaurant this evening.